 During the Covid-19 lockdown a Virtual Choir was formed.
-Examples of their recordings can be found on our website.
+They recorded their parts individually which enabled us to mix and combine them to create tracks that could support Zoom (and subsequently hybrid) services.
+Examples can be found on our website.